12 Dog Breeds That May Not Be Safe Around Kids

 Jack Russell Terriers are small but energetic dogs known for their playful and inquisitive nature.
 However, their high energy levels can make them challenging companions for families with young children.
 Jack Russells are known for their tendency to nip and play roughly, which can lead to accidental injuries.
 Their strong prey drive may also cause them to chase after small animals or even small children if they perceive them as something to hunt.

-Read Also:- 13 Dog Breeds Ideal for Night Owls
+Read Also:- 13 Amazing Hypoallergenic Dog Breeds for a Hairless Home

 Training is essential for Jack Russell Terriers to help channel their energy in positive ways.
 They require consistent and firm handling, as they can be stubborn and independent.
 Without proper training and boundaries, they may become overly excited during playtime, leading to potentially dangerous interactions with children.
 Parents should supervise all play and establish rules for how children should engage with the dog to ensure safe and respectful interactions.